lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-  contain a key identifier (chosen by the entity, along with the passphrase itself) to assist in later retrieval of the correct passphrase (e.g., when the revocation request is constructed by the entity and received by the CA/RA).
+  contain a key identifier (chosen by the entity, along with the passphrase itself) to assist in later retrieval of the correct passphrase (e.g., when the revocation request is constructed by the end entity and received by the CA/RA).

 * The revocation request message is protected by a password-based MAC, see CMP Algorithms {{RFC9481}} Section 6.1, with the revocation passphrase as the key.
 If appropriate, the senderKID field in the PKIHeader MAY contain the value previously transmitted in localKeyId or valueHint.

+Note: For a message transferring a revocation passphrase indicating cmp2021(3) in the pvno field of the PKIHeader, the encrypted passphrase MUST be transferred in the envelopedData choice of EncryptedKey as defined in Section 5.2.2.
+When using cmp2000(2) in the message header for backward compatibility, the encryptedValue is used.
+This allows the necessary conveyance and protection of the passphrase while maintaining bits-on-the-wire compatibility with {{RFC4210}}.
+The encryaptedValue choice has been deprecated in favor of encryptedData.

 Using the technique specified above, the revocation passphrase may be initially established and updated at any time without requiring extra